 Adding yoghurt to the suhoor menu can make all the difference.
 Not only is it flavorful, but the calcium and milk protein contained in it is super healthy for the body.

-If you need more help to plan what your suhoor menu should be like then book an appointment with top nutritionists in Lahore, Karachi and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.
+If you need more help to plan what your suhoor menu should be like then book an appointment with top nutritionists in Islamabad, Karachi and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.